tfardet/NNGT/doc/user/intro.rst

 It is not ;)

-This library is based on existing graph libraries (such as `graph_tool <https://graph-tool.skewed.de>`_, and possibly soon `SNAP <http://snap.stanford.edu/snap/>`_) and acts as a convenient interface to build various networks from efficient and verified algorithms.
+This library is based on existing graph libraries (such as graph_tool_, igraph_, networkx_, and possibly soon `SNAP <http://snap.stanford.edu/snap/>`_) and acts as a convenient interface to build various networks from efficient and verified algorithms.

-Moreover, it also acts as an interface between those graph libraries and the NEST simulator.
+Moreover, it also acts as an interface between those graph libraries and the `NEST simulator`_.

 Description
 ===========

 Neural networks are described by four graph classes which inherit from the main class of the chosen graph library (:class:`graph_tool.Graph`, :class:`igraph.Graph` or :class:`networkx.DiGraph`):
 	- :class:`~nngt.Graph`: base for simple topological graphs with no spatial structure, nor biological properties
 	- :class:`~nngt.SpatialGraph`: subclass for spatial graphs without biological properties
 	- :class:`~nngt.Network`: subclass for topological graphs with biological properties (to interact with NEST)
 	- :class:`~nngt.SpatialNetwork`: subclass with spatial and biological properties (to interact with NEST)

 Using these objects, the user can access to the topological structure of the network (including the connections' type -- inhibitory or excitatory -- and its weight which is always positive)